kento/TEZip/docs/index.rst

 System Overview
 ....................................

-The learning data creation program consists of the following two blocks
+The learning data creation program consists of the following three blocks

+* Login to the kitti site
 * Downloading and decompression of image data
 * Dumping the data (converted to hkl files)

+Downloading the kitti dataset requires registration on the `kitti site <https://www.cvlibs.net/datasets/kitti/user_register.php>`_.
+Please register as a user in advance.
+When running the program, you need to specify the email address and password you used when registering.

 Downloading the data requires about 200GB of space.
 The breakdown is 165 GB for the zip file immediately after downloading, and 30 GB after unzipping.
 Dumping the data requires 42128 images of size 1248×376 to be stored in memory if the data is run as it is after downloading.
 Depending on the environment, the following error may occur due to insufficient memory.